Maitland Gaol

-The Maitland Gaol, also known as Maitland Correctional Centre, is a heritage-listed former Australian prison located in East Maitland, New South Wales.
+The Old Maitland Gaol, also known as Maitland Correctional Centre, is a heritage-listed former Australian prison located in East Maitland, New South Wales.
 Its construction was started in 1844 and prisoners first entered the gaol in 1848.
 By the time of its closure, on 31 January 1998, it had become the longest continuously-run gaol in Australia.
-It has since been turned into a museum and is a popular tourist attraction.
+It has since been turned into a museum and was a popular tourist attraction.
+It is currently closed to the public indefinitely due to safety issues.

 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The gaol is in East Maitland, and this location was first used as a gaol in 1843; in the same year two prisoners were hanged there for the murder of a child.
 Permanent buildings were not begun until 1846 (though a foundation stone was laid in 1844), and the official opening was in December 1848.
 The first stage included the south-east wing, the gate lodges and the enclosing wall of the original compound, all of stone.
-The second stage, built 1861-73 under James Barnet, included the north-west wing, the watch towers, the warders' quarters and the governor's residence that flanked the entrance from John Street, the two-storey building that contained a chapel and a school room on the first floor and workshops on the ground floor.
+The second stage, built 1861–73 under James Barnet, included the north-west wing, the watch towers, the warders' quarters and the governor's residence that flanked the entrance from John Street, the two-storey building that contained a chapel and a school room on the first floor and workshops on the ground floor.

 Flogging was in place whilst the gaol was being built.
 Executions were open to the public until 1861, and crowds were common.
 Hangings took place at the main gates and the back corner of the gaol.
 Sixteen men were executed at Maitland Gaol between 1849 and 1897 – all for rape or murder.
 There is still debate as to where some of these executions took place throughout the gaol.
 The last man executed at Maitland was Charles Hines in May 1897 for allegedly raping his stepdaughter; however, he claimed he was innocent until he took his last breath.
 In New South Wales, the last corporal punishment occurred at the Maitland Gaol – a whipping, in 1905.

 Construction on the eastern extension was completed in 1900.
 Work included perimeter walls, watch towers, women's cell range, workshops and female warders quarters.

 Maitland became a maximum-security prison in 1972.

 In 1975 inmates rioted, setting fire to the maintenance block.
 They used a swag of homemade weapons to attack the prison wardens, protesting about the prison system and the gaol's conditions.
 The infamous Darcy Dugan was blamed for inciting the riot, while 78 of the rioting inmates were transferred to other prisons.
 Damage resulting from the riot was estimated at A$100,000.

 In 1977, Raymond Denning and six others escaped through an exhaust vent in the shower block.
 They were all back inside in two hours after a massive police sweep on the area.